Abdu114hf16/SMS_Messages_Classifier/README.md

 ## How To Run

-1. Create/activate a Python environment.
+1. Create/activate a Python environment (such as venv).
 2. Install dependencies:

 ```bash